 So there you have it, my “go bag.”
 I hope you weren’t disappointed.
 It is small, light-weight and low-profile.
 But before I conclude this article let’s talk about the bag for just a second, it’s important.

 What bag did I choose and why?

 Remember, in this situation I want to maintain a low-profile, I don’t want to attract attention to myself.
-I want to be that “gray man” you’ve undoubtedly heard about before.
+I want to be that “gray man” you’ve undoubtedly heard that term before.
 So I wanted something muted in color, not really visible at night, small and lightweight.
-And more than anything else, I didn’t want it to look “military” in any way, shape or form.
-That military look would draw instant attention, and that is not what I am looking for.
+And more than anything else, I didn’t want it to look “military” in any way, shape, or form.
+That military look would draw instant attention, and that is not what I am wanting.

 If all of the contents are in the bag and I am carrying it around you probably would even notice.
 It just seems too small and insignificant to be threatening…or valuable.

 Now, when it comes time to put it into action:

 - The Blackhawk and pistol go on my right hip.

 - The Galco, light and spare mag go on my left hip.

 - The lighter goes into my left front pants pocket.

 - The ESEE goes horizontal in the small of my back.